mozilla/DeepSpeech/doc/USING.rst

 Using a Pre-trained Model
 =========================

-Inference using a DeepSpeech pre-trained model can be done with a client/language binding package.
+Inference using a Mozilla Voice STT pre-trained model can be done with a client/language binding package.
 We have four clients/language bindings in this repository, listed below, and also a few community-maintained clients/language bindings in other repositories, listed `further down in this README <#third-party-bindings>`_.

 * :ref:`The C API <c-usage>`.
 * :ref:`The Python package/language binding <py-usage>`